decentraland/old-documentation/_posts/development-guide/2021-05-17-dev-workflow.md

 `npm i decentraland-ecs@next`

 > Note: Keep in mind that the @next version might suffer issues from time to time.
-The syntax of new features might change before it's released in a stable version.
+The syntax and name of new features might change before it's released in a stable version.

 You can also access your scene in the test environment with the features from `@next` by accessing the `.zone` client.